jeffb4real/SLHPA-Web-App/README.md

 This SLHPA-Web-App project is an attempt to make the historical photo archive more easily browsable, by creating a historical photo website that uses dynamic elements such as user-customizable filter settings, photo carousel, or maps/markers.

+See https://github.com/jeffb4real/SLHPA-Web-App/blob/master/utilities/bootstrap.sh for a shell script to do most of the bootstrapping.

 ## Python_Dependencies

 This project was created with Python 3.7.x, with the addition of these modules: